levimake/customer-support-intent-linguistic-prediction/README.md

 ------------------------------------
 The dataset contains 8,175 training utterances, with between 290 and 324 utterances per intent.

-The dataset has been split into training (80%), validation (10%) and testing (10%) sets, preserving the distribution of intents and linguistic phenomena.

 The dataset also reflects commonly occurring linguistic phenomena of real-life chatbots, such as: spelling mistakes, run-on words, punctuation errors…

 Each entry in the dataset contains the following four fields:

   - utterance: a user utterance from the Customer Service domain
   - intent: the intent corresponding to the user utterance
   - category: the high-level semantic category for the intent